Here are the 15 best true crime podcasts available to listen to on Spotify

-The rise of podcasts seems to have no end, with many of us making it part of our daily routine to tune into our favourite pods almost daily.
-However, there can be denying that the popularity of true crime podcasts have risen considerably in the last five years.
+Podcasts have became a staple of everyday life, with many of us making it part of our daily routine to tune into our favourite pods almost daily.
+However, there can be denying that the popularity of true crime podcasts have risen considerably in the last decade.

-With such a strong list of true crime podcasts now available via Spotify, you’d be forgiven for not knowing where to start.
+Though with such a strong list of true crime podcasts now available via Spotify, you’d be forgiven feeling overwhelmed with choice.

 Cults, conspiracies, cold cases and all in between, true crime can delve from fascinating to heartbreaking in a moment, and for fans of the genre desperate to know more about specific crimes, podcasts offer an invaluable insight often unable be found elsewhere.